 Award-Winning Future City Competition

-“Being a judge for Future City Missouri has been extremely rewarding and eye opening.
-For the past two years I have gotten to know the next generation of engineers that will be tasked with solving future problems after I am (hopefully) retired.
+“Being a judge for Future City Missouri has been extremely rewarding and eye-opening.
+For the past four years, I have gotten to know the next generation of engineers that will be tasked with solving future problems after I am (hopefully) retired.
 I am confident that their innovative ideas will make the future a prosperous and exciting place to exist,” said Future City Missouri judge, Mel Peterein.
 “I regularly spread Future City’s message and recruit professionals every chance I get at work and throughout the industry.”

 In the US, over 40,000 students, representing 1,500 schools and 39 regions, take part in the Future City® Competition.
 Teams present their ideas at Regional Competitions in January.
 US regional winners then face off at the Future City Finals, where they are joined by a growing roster of international teams, including those from Canada and China.
-The Missouri regional final will be held on Saturday, January 11, 2020 the Missouri University of Science and Technology.
-The Missouri regional winners then face off at the Finals in Washington, DC from February 15-19, 2020, during Engineers Week.
+The Missouri regional final will be held on Saturday, January 22, 2022 the Missouri University of Science and Technology.
+The Missouri regional winner then faces off at the Finals in Washington, DC in February during Engineers Week.
 The exciting competition culminates with one team taking home the grand prize of a trip to U.S. Space Camp and $7,500 for their school’s STEM program (provided by Finals sponsor Bentley Systems).